Living in RI

 The Newport, RI real estate market in 2026 remains one of Rhode Island's most expensive, with median home prices around $750,000 to $850,000, significantly higher than the state median of approximately $450,000.
 The market features a mix of historic Colonial properties, waterfront estates, and modern condominiums, with inventory remaining tight and competitive bidding common for desirable properties.
 Buyers should expect homes in sought-after neighborhoods like The Point, Kay-Catherine-Old Beach Road (KCO), and Ocean Drive to command premium prices exceeding $1 million, while more affordable options exist in the Fifth Ward and north of Broadway.

-Moving to Rhode Island complete guide 2026
+Cheapest Places to Live in Rhode Island 2026

 Pawtucket RI neighborhood guide 2026